SwampThingTom/AoC2022/05-SupplyStacks/README.md

 ### Running

+Because I didn't implement parsing of the initial stack configuration, the code as is won't work for any input but mine.
+Or, I guess, any input that doesn't happen to have the exact same starting stack configuration as mine.
+So in order to use custom input with a different stack configuration, you'll have to edit the `initial-stacks` function.

-To automatically fetch your input file and run the program, enter:
+Once you've done that, you can fetch your input file and run the program, by entering:

 ```
 make run